-Like many people, we have fallen off the frugality wagon for a number of reasons and need to get back on.
-I made this list for myself but thought I’d share it with you in case you need help getting back on track!
+Like so many people, we have fallen off the frugality wagon for a number of reasons and need to get back on!
+I made this list of frugal ideas to try this year for myself but thought I’d share it with you in case you need help getting back on track!

 - Understand that it’s going to take effort – there’s no easy way around it.
 Sometimes I get tired of figuring out how to make my food budget stretch, or I don’t want to take the time to hang the kitchen towels up to dry instead of putting them in the dryer, I wish I could hire someone to paint those walls so I wouldn’t have to do it, I don’t want to make chicken stock from the roast chicken and so on – you get the idea!
 You have to be willing to do the work.

 - Realize that you (and I) can always do much better.
 There are so many things that most of us could be doing that we don’t for one reason or another.

 - Consider repair/reuse/repurpose first.
 For example- clothing can be repaired or re-styled into something else.
 There are tons of blogs who’s topic is restyling clothing or upcycling items.
 Think jeans into skirt, long sleeved shirt into short sleeves , a sweater becomes yarn for a project or felt it or you can save the buttons and zippers, use the material to make pillows, doll clothes etc. There are lots of repurposing posts on this blog such as 15 Ways to Repurpose or Re-style t-shirts

 - Learn a new money saving skill – how to change the oil in a car, canning, crochet, how to make bread, sewing, gardening, how to recover a lamp with a new shade, learn how to clip the dogs nails instead of going to the groomer ($14 at our Vet) for example.

 - Use social media to get discounts.
 Use Foursquare to unlock deals and “like” brands on Facebook to get FB only coupons.